Narayan2416/Narayan2416/README.md

 👋 Hi, I’m @Narayan2416
-👀 I’m interested in AI-driven solutions, machine learning, and predictive analytics.
+👀 I’m interested in AI-driven solutions, machine learning, and a little bit of backend development, and look forward to imporve myself.
-🌱 I’m currently learning neural networks and implementing AI models.
-I’m looking to collaborate on projects related to deep learning and predictive maintenance.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/narayanamoorthy-p-h-921181307/)